Dan O'Brien (playwright): Career

 O'Brien wrote the libretti for two one-act operas by composer Jonathan Berger.
 Theotokia and The War Reporter, titled jointly as Visitations, was commissioned by Stanford Live, the National Endowment for the Arts, and the Mellon Foundation, and premiered at the Bing Concert Hall at Stanford University in April 2013, directed by Rinde Eckert and performed by New York Polyphony and Mellissa Hughes.
 This production of Visitations received a New York City premiere at the 2014 Prototype Festival.

-O'Brien's plays and poetry and prose have appeared internationally in newspapers, magazines, and literary journals including the Paris Review, Times Literary Supplement, The American Scholar (magazine), The Southern Review, Sewanee Review, the New England Review, the Hopkins Review, the London Sunday Times, Yale Review, Geist, Southwest Review, Missouri Review, 32 poems, Poetry Review, Poetry Ireland Review, The White Review, Magma Poetry, Cyphers, The Moth, ZYZZYVA, St. Petersburg Review, Malahat Review, Grain, Event, St. Ann's Review, StoryQuarterly, Alaska Quarterly Review, The Pinch, Greensboro Review, Crab Orchard Review, Bellevue Literary Review, Birmingham Poetry Review, and many others.
+O'Brien's plays and poetry and prose have appeared internationally in newspapers, magazines, and literary journals including the New York Times, Washington Post, Esquire, Paris Review, Times Literary Supplement, The American Scholar, Los Angeles Review of Books, Literary Hub, American Theatre Magazine, The Southern Review, Sewanee Review, New England Review, Hopkins Review, Sunday Times, Yale Review, Southwest Review, Missouri Review, 32 poems, Poetry Review, Poetry Ireland Review, The White Review, ZYZZYVA, Malahat Review, StoryQuarterly, Alaska Quarterly Review, Greensboro Review, and many others.